KratosMultiphysics/Kratos/applications/CoSimulationApplication/README.md

 ~~~

+A full example for this is currently under development.

 If it is possible for an external solver to implement this approach, it is recommended to use it as it is the most robust and flexible.

 Nevertheless both approaches are possible with the _CoSimulationApplication_.